 Northwest Montana Head Start operates 10 classrooms.
-Throughout the program year, our teaching staff implements the research-based curriculum Opening the World of Learning (OWL).
-OWL is used as the framework for an integrated teaching approach which includes social-emotional, physical, cognitive, and language development.
+Throughout the program year, our teaching staff implements the research-based curriculum Creative Curriculum.
+The Creative Curriculum is used as the framework for an integrated teaching approach which includes social-emotional, physical, cognitive, and language development.
 Teachers use the assessment information to develop lesson plans and to have a tool to individualize each child's learning.
-Classroom staff also practices Conscious Discipline which helps teach children appropriate behavior and self-regulation techniques.
+Classroom staff also practice Conscious Discipline and Al's Pals, which helps teach children appropriate behavior and self-regulation techniques.

-The OWL assessments are intended to assess the kindergarten readiness of 4 year olds.
-However all NWMTHS children are assessed regardless of age.
+The Creative Curriculum checkpoints are intended to assess the six objectives and dimensions for the objectives based on the child's age and what is age appropriate.
 The outcome data reflects scores of all children in the program, including 3 year olds and those with developmental delays.